-5 From a client who is manifestly incapable of managing their own affairs
+G From a client who is manifestly incapable of managing their own affairs

 You cannot respond to client requests if your client is manifestly incapable of managing their business.
 This also relates to your obligation to ensure that you obtain your client's free and informed consent before acting on their behalf.
 By definition, a manifest trait describes what is naturally evident; authentic and distinctly perceived in reality.
 Hence, a client's manifest incapacity to manage their own affairs will be apparent to the advisor who knows their client well.
-For instance, when your client's protection mandate (also known as a mandate in case of incapacity) is homologated, or a protective supervision request is opened in their name, your client's incapacity to manage their affairs is manifest since they are legally unable to provide valid or informed consent.
+For instance, when your client's protection mandate is homologated, or a protective supervision request is opened in their name, your client's incapacity to manage their affairs is manifest since they are legally unable to provide valid or informed consent.